selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 ## Set up and Instructions

-Check out the wiki.
-Here you will find a detailed step-by-step guide to the project, including installation instructions, ETL pipeline and visuals.
+For the full detailed step-by-step guide to the project, including installation instructions, ETL pipeline and visuals, please check the [GitHub Wiki](https://github.com/selvatica-36/PowerBI-ecommerce-report/wiki).

 ## Currently working on
 - Developing a data story and case analysis study to include in this README file. *Come back again soon!*